open-telemetry/opentelemetry-ruby/exporter/otlp-http/README.md

-# opentelemetry-exporter-otlp
+# opentelemetry-exporter-otlp-http

-The `opentelemetry-exporter-otlp` gem provides an [OTLP](https://github.com/open-telemetry/opentelemetry-proto) exporter for OpenTelemetry for Ruby.
-Using `opentelemetry-exporter-otlp`, an application can configure OpenTelemetry to export collected tracing data to [the OpenTelemetry Collector][opentelemetry-collector-home].
+The `opentelemetry-exporter-otlp-http` gem provides an [OTLP](https://github.com/open-telemetry/opentelemetry-proto) over http exporter for OpenTelemetry for Ruby.
+Using `opentelemetry-exporter-otlp-http`, an application can configure OpenTelemetry to export collected tracing data to [the OpenTelemetry Collector][opentelemetry-collector-home].

 ## What is OpenTelemetry?